It’s that time of year again when all the Christmas movies for kids start making their way back onto your TV.

 Christmas Chronicles (2018)

 Possibly not something that will capture the attention of toddlers, but the older ones will enjoy it.
 Christmas Chronicles is about two children Kate and Teddy, who notice Santa Claus in their home and jump into his sleigh with his reindeer.
 The sleigh eventually malfunctions and crashes, and the Christmas presents are lost.
 As Christmas morning approaches, it is up to the children and Santa to save Christmas by correctly delivering all presents.
-And there’s a sequel out in 2020 on Netflix where Kate is now a cynical teen, and is unexpectedly reunited with Santa when a mysterious troublemaker threatens to cancel Christmas forever.
+And check out the 2020 sequel on Netflix where Kate is now a cynical teen, and is unexpectedly reunited with Santa when a mysterious troublemaker threatens to cancel Christmas forever.
 So double whammy, I reckon!

 Polar Express (2004)